yard

 Start by picking two set days each week for inspection, not watering.
 On those days, you touch every pot, check soil, and only water those that are ready.

 Group similar plants together.
-Put thirsty tropicals like peace lily pots, spider plant baskets, and monstera leaves near each other so you naturally water them at the same visit.
+Put thirsty tropicals like peace lily pots near each other.
+Spider plant baskets and monstera leaves can sit in that same watering zone so you naturally check them together.

-More drought-tolerant plants such as snake stands, zz clumps, and jade plant pots can sit elsewhere, where you are less tempted to water daily.
+More drought-tolerant plants such as snake plant stands, ZZ plant clumps, and jade plant pots can sit elsewhere, where you are less tempted to water daily.

 Consider tying your routine to another habit, like starting coffee or feeding pets.
 Many people water houseplants at the same time they check outdoor beds or inspect vegetable beds in warmer months.

-If you grow indoor herbs like basil containers or mint windowsill pots, build them into a kitchen-based schedule.
-These small pots dry quickly and often need checking every 1–2 days.
+If you grow indoor herbs like basil containers, build them into a kitchen-based schedule.
+Mint windowsill pots can follow that same quick-check rhythm.
+These small pots dry quickly and often need checking every 1-2 days.

 You can also match routines to broader plant categories.
 If you are still building your collection, the options in choosing easy indoor plants include many that fit well with a once-a-week morning habit.